ytakzk/edges2architecture/README.md

-## nonparametric to parametric (still in progress)
+## edges2architecture (still in progress)

-Parametric design is a process based on algorithms using parameters and rules.
-Changing parameters or geometry generates different design and of course easily reproduce the same design through the same parameters.
-In other words, parameters are necessary to define any shapes.
+Architects develop their ideas from drawings.
+These days, they also create digital models with 3DCAD software to create more realistic images to express their idea before constructing.

-Although parametric design is thought as a methodology to generate unprecedented shapes, the appearance of every parametric design is similar each other.
-Ironically, the possibility of parametric design that can generate any shape is limited for now.
-This project aims to reveal the situation and to show that the current parametric design can be generated from the old-fashion procedure of hand-writing.
+This project is an experimental project for developing photo realistic architecture through drawing.
+The rough sketches become architecture.

-This model can generate parametric design like images from drawing.
-The model is based on pix2pix, and the training images are scraped from Pinterest.
+The model is based on pix2pix and the training images are scraped from Pinterest.

 ## Setup